DanazSdiq/next-opportunity-client/README.md

 This repository is the client side of next opportunities applications.
 The client side is implemented using React in TypeScript as a framework and Tailwind CSS for styling.

+## Run Functioning Instance Locally
+Head over to [this repository](https://github.com/DanazSdiq/next-opportunity-docker) and follow the instructions on README page

 ## How Does All of This Work?

 ![next-opportunity layout](./next-opportunity-layout.jpg)